China's Building Spree In Poor Nations: Does It Really Help The Local Economy?

 China has done a ton of building in the developing world.

-Over the last two decades, it's financed and built bridges, hospitals, roads, railways, airports and seaports — many billions of dollars' worth and counting.
+Over the past two decades, it has financed and built bridges, hospitals, roads, railways, airports and seaports — many billions of dollars' worth and counting.
 "China has recently become a major financier of economic infrastructure," according to a new report from AidData, a development finance research lab based at the College of William & Mary.

 That sounds like a good thing.
 But there are skeptics.